+The correlation and predictor selection analyses support several findings (wet season duration, scouring flows, fall flow timing and outmigrants) that match existing understanding of coho ecohydrology, as well as one finding (fall flow timing and spawners) that does not match the current understanding.
+Mechanisms supporting some flow-ecology relationships are discussed below.

-The correlation analysis findings were dissimilar for coho and Chinook, suggesting that the two species have distinct flow-ecology relationships.
-The strength of these relationships, estimated as R values, support several findings that match existing understanding of coho and Chinook ecohydrology.
-For example, experiencing a longer wet season as newly hatched fry (RY_Wet_BFL_Dur, or rearing year wet season baseflow duration) is associated with higher juvenile abundance for both species (Figure 8).
+Experiencing a longer wet season as newly hatched fry (RY_Wet_BFL_Dur, or rearing year wet season baseflow duration) is associated with higher juvenile abundance for both species (Figure 8).
 Relatedly, a later rearing year dry season onset, and a later spring disconnection (in both the rearing and smolt years) are also associated with more outmigrating coho smolt.
-Additionally, a higher number of RY scouring days seems to be related to lower Chinook outmigrants, whereas it has no relationship with coho outmigrants.
+These correlations suggest that a longer initial wet season has a beneficial effect on the hatching cohort.
+Additionally, a higher number of RY scouring days seems to be related to lower Chinook outmigrants, whereas it has no relationship with coho outmigrants, matching the understanding of which species’ preferred habitat types are more vulnerable to scouring.

-The correlations also suggest some findings that do not match current understanding.
-One strong signal is that earlier fall reconnection timing (earlier fall spawning flows) is associated with higher coho spf.
+Additionally, in one of the strongest correlation signals, earlier fall reconnection timing (earlier fall spawning flows) is associated with higher coho spf.
 In general, earlier fall flows in the brood year are thought to be beneficial to coho salmon,

-physical interpretation of model signals: “how does this benefit occur?”
-Theory: mostly comes through ability to access higher quality habitats in the Scott System (e.g., west-side tribs).
-The mainstem needs to be connected so fish can post up and then access tribs when they get connected.”